etherapi2014/etherapiAuto/README.md

 #SeleniumAutomation
-add a change
-add 2nd change
+need to change url to stag, so Stag.feature can use.
+So as Prod.feature, the url need to change to Prod